Back to People

 1995Age 71

-Delivered 'The Psychology of Human Misjudgment' (Harvard talk)
+Delivered 'The Psychology of Human Misjudgment' at Harvard

-Famous Harvard lecture (1995) describing many cognitive biases and his 'latticework' of mental models and the 'Lollapalooza effect.'
+Munger's influential talk described many biases and introduced mental models and the 'Lollapalooza effect'.

 Confidence